ryanputranda/Browser-AddOns-for-Porn-Detection-using-GhostNet/README.md

-# Browser AddOns for Porn Detection using GhostNet
+# Browser AddOns for Porn Detection
-This is source code for Porn Detection addOns browser using GhostNet.
+This is source code for Porn Detection browser addOns using **GhostNet**.

 ---